 “Our goal is to develop, inspire, and nurture an environment based on critical thinking, problem solving, rigour, perseverance, and excellence.
 By creating a sustainable robotics program, we aim to develop a continuous stream of leaders for the 21st century and beyond.”

 Team 4939, AllSpark9, was founded in 2013 at Central Peel Secondary School.
 Starting as a small group of students interested in STEM education, it was led by Mr. Anthony Griffith and Mr. Kevin Ali, Science teachers at Central Peel.
-Today, we have 100 students, of which approximately 60% are female.
+Today, we have more than 100 students, of which approximately 60% are female.
 All of the students attend Central Peel Secondary School, which is located in Brampton.
 Students on the team regularly spend days after school and weekends working on our initiatives and building our robot, both at Central Peel and Rick Hansen Secondary School in Mississauga.
 Our team thrives on student-led and mentor-assisted practices.
 By splitting the team into small sub-teams like CAD (Computer Assisted Design), Programming, Electrical, Pneumatics, and Business, this allows for an increase of success across the board, achieved by the team.

 treating everyone with the utmost respect and giving genuine encouragement